-SA will generate a printout of air mass, solar zenith angle and lunar zenith angle vs GMT for the day and location currently in use.
-Printouts for pasts and future dates are possible by simply changing the Brewer system date.
+SA will generate a printout of GMT vs. air mass, solar zenith angle and lunar zenith angle for the day and location currently in use.
+Printouts for pasts and future dates, or different locations are possible by simply changing the Brewer system date and/or location.